tigrouind/AITD-tools/README.md

 ```

 > [!NOTE]
 > When creating a new archive, entries are not recompressed (which might result in an archive being bigger than expected).
-AFAIK there is currently no C source code available for the implode compression algorithm used by AITD.
+AFAIK, there is currently no C source code available for the implode compression algorithm used by AITD.
 It seems to original game files have been compressed with *PKZIP 1.1*.
 >
-> If PKZIP and DOSBox are available, PAKExtract will use them for compressing back the files. *PKZIP.EXE* (v1.1) should be in main folder (same as PAKExtract), and DOSBox should be located in *C:\Program Files\\*, *C:\Program Files (x86)\\* or main folder.
+> If PKZIP and DOSBox are available, PAKExtract will use them for compressing back the files. *PKZIP.EXE 1.1* should be in main folder (same as PAKExtract), and DOSBox should be located in *C:\Program Files\\*, *C:\Program Files (x86)\\* or main folder.
 >
 > Some distributions of PKZIP are a self-extracting executable, so it might be needed to run that executable once (under DOSBox) to extract *PKZIP.EXE* out of it.
-You can simply drag and drop the PKZIP self-extracting executable on DOSBox. *PKZIP.EXE* should be around 40KB.
+You can simply drag and drop the PKZIP self-extracting executable on DOSBox. *PKZIP.EXE 1.1* should be around 40KB.

 # MoviePlayer